Director of several community based organisations

 Worked in the community / voluntary sector for over 25 years

-Colin Halliday has worked within the community/voluntary sector over the last 25 years working in conflict transformation and peacebuilding initiatives a, founding member and current director (chair) of New Horizons Credit Union Limited and a Director of Lisburn Community Self-Build Limited.
-Colin is currently employed as an Advocate and Outreach Officer for the Open Doors Project funded by Peace IV
+Colin Halliday has worked within the community/voluntary sector over the last 25 years working in numerous conflict transformation and peace-building initiatives a, founding member and current director (chair) of New Horizons Credit Union Limited and a Director of Lisburn Community Self-Build Limited.
+Colin is currently employed as the Project Coordinator of the Open Doors Project which is funded by Peace IV

 M.Sc in Communication, Advertising and Public Relations (CAP)